Conditions for reuse

-The database is also available in the RDF format. announcement in French.
+The database is also available in the RDF format.
+You can read the announcement in French.

 A JSON API is also available to read the data for a product.
 This API is in particular used in the Open Food Facts mobile app for iPhone and Android.

-This API is experimental and can change.
-Please tell us if you use it, so that we can tell you about potential changes.
+We improve the API over-time but we are careful to keep backwards compatibility.
+Please get in touch if you use it, so that we can tell you about potential changes.

 You are very welcome to use the API for production cases, as long as 1 API call = 1 real scan by a user.
-Any attempt to scrape the database that way will very likely be blocked, as full daily exports are available on this very page.
+Any attempt to scrape the database using the API will very likely be blocked, as full daily exports are available on this very page.

 Also, sending an HTTP header with your API call is a good way we can get in touch, should any issue arise.

-If you are unsure about anything, or have any question (there is no silly question), feel free to ask it on Slack :-)
+If you are unsure about anything, or have any question (there is no silly question), feel free to ask it on the #api channel on Slack :-)